LMeynent/master-thesis-public/README.md

  * `src` contains some useful Python functions shared by multiple analyis notebooks
  * `stan` contains the code necessary to run the hierarchical bayesian model used to model the effective reproduction number

 The notebooks at the root of the repository contain most of the analysis presented in the thesis report.
 We also provide a PDF version of the thesis report.
+The notebook `Extended HOPE data exploration` contains some additional exploratory analysis of the survey, in a more draft-y format.

 ## Environment